S-W-Williams/Advanced-Interview-Topics/Solutions and Writeups/README.md

 ## Evaluate Division
 [LeetCode #399](https://leetcode.com/problems/evaluate-division/description/)

-It took me a while to see but this is a graph problem; the numerators and denominators are vertices and the equations are weighted edges.
+This is straightfoward to solve as a graph problem; the numerators and denominators are vertices and the equations are weighted edges.
 There are other solutions that involve putting the values in another data tructure and then doing DFS/BFS search, but looking at the queries we can see this is a variation of the all-pairs shortest path problem.
 I think this problem is trying to test if we know Floyd-Warshall.
 Floyd–Warshall is actually very easy to memorize - we test every edge for every pair.
 I have more details written up in my graph notes, but the main part of the algorithm is:
 ```python
 for k from 1 to |V|:
   for i from 1 to |V|: